VGR: Visual Grounded Reasoning: Visual Reasoning Data Curation

 \subsubsection{Training Data}

-The training data is derived from the annotated samples passing through the reject sampling pipeline.
-To ensure consistency with the LLaVA baseline~\cite{liu2023llava}, we curate training data \textbf{VGR-SFT} from LLaVA's official training sets, with the processed dataset and its statistics detailed in Table~\ref{tab:data_size}.
-We further employ the online model to revise the reasoning chains, enhancing reasoning robustness.
-We prompted the model to strictly aligns the data with our predefined template while eliminating ambiguous or redundant content.
+In the last step, we refine the annotated data that passes through the reject sampling pipeline, a MLLM is used to revise the reasoning chains, enhancing reasoning robustness.
+The refinement aligns the data with our predefined template while eliminating ambiguous or redundant content.
 The refined data is subsequently utilized to train the final reasoning model, ensuring its capacity to generate structured and coherent responses.
+The final training data \textbf{VGR-SFT} is curated from LLaVA's official training data, which aligns strictly with the baseline in fair data comparison, where the composition of the data is shown in Table~\ref{tab:data_size} and examples are shown in Figure~\ref{fig:data_example}.
+You can find more details in the Appendix~\ref{sec:reasoning_data_pip}.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}}